Chua Mia Tee's works contributed to shaping Singapore identity: Tharman

 "He's obviously an artist with unusual technical virtuosity.
 But it's also his emotional virtuosity that comes through in his work, and is what evokes empathy, understanding of the different conditions in society, and solidarity," he added.

-He praised Chua for pursuing a social realism different from contemporaneous social realisms in other countries.
-The style, in some forms, was so staunchly ideological that it was the officially-sponsored Marxist aesthetic in communist Soviet Union and China.
+He praised Chua for pursuing a social realism different from the contemporaneous social realism in other countries.
+The style, in some forms, was so staunchly ideological that it was the officially sponsored Marxist aesthetic in communist Soviet Union and China.

 "It was social realism without the overly idealised or strident or combative style that we've seen in some other traditions.
 His social realism was one that saw the artist not as protagonist, but as teacher and guide," said Mr Tharman.

-Beyond paintings of the working class, Chua painted Singapore's early leaders, including a portrait of first president Yusof Ishak, later adapted to be imprinted on currency, that is also on show.
+Beyond paintings of the working class, Chua painted Singapore's early leaders, including a portrait of first president Yusof Ishak, later adapted for imprint on currency notes, which is also on show.

 National Gallery Singapore director Eugene Tan called Chua "one of the most influential painters within the nation's art history".
 He was one of the founding members of the Equator Art Society in 1956, which sought to teach and develop realist art in Singapore.